 Start by testing for CTR or VTR (view-through rate) at the creative level, but validate against install cost and day-1 retention.
 A hook that drives 40% higher CTR but increases cost per install by 20% is not a winner.
 Optimize for cost per quality install, not cost per install alone.

 The temptation is to optimize for the easiest metric (CTR).
 But CTR-optimized creatives sometimes drive low-quality users who never engage.
 By tracking install cost and retention together, you find creatives that drive both volume and quality.
-A fitness app might find that hooks showing real user results drive lower CTR but 30% better day-1 retention, making them more profitable at scale.
+In our experience, fitness apps can find that hooks showing real user results drive lower CTR but meaningfully better day-1 retention, making them more profitable at scale.
+To make confident decisions, analyze ad creative performance data only after spending at least 3x your target CPI or $100 minimum per variant.

 The phased, single-variable testing framework (hooks, then visuals, then formats, then CTAs) with proper budget allocation ($50-100/day per variant, 72-hour minimum) is the only approach that scales reliably.
 Document every test, lock in winners before moving forward, and always validate on new audiences before scaling.
 This discipline is what separates winners from budget wasters.